+Compute-intensive is a term that applies to any computer became available to scientists: in a complete analogy with application that demands a lot of computation, such as meteorology programs and other scientific applications.
+A similar but distinct term, computer-intensive, refers to applications that require a lot of computers, such as grid computing.
 Cloud computing is, in general, defined as anything that is hosted on Internet and delivered at user's disposal.
 The rapid growth of the Internet and WWW led to vast amounts of information available online.
 In addition, business and government organizations create large amounts of both structured and unstructured information which needs to be processed, analyzed, and linked.
-Dataintensive computing is a class of parallel computing applications which use a data parallel approach to processing large volumes of data typically terabytes or petabytes in size and typically referred to as big data.
+Data-intensive computing is a class of parallel computing applications which use a data parallel approach to processing large volumes of data typically terabytes or petabytes in size and typically referred to as big data.
 Computing applications which devote most of their execution time to computational requirements are deemed compute-intensive, whereas computing applications which require large volumes of data and devote most of their processing time to I/O and manipulation of data are deemed data-intensive [1].

 Scientific computing involves the construction of mathematical models and numerical solution techniques to solve scientific, social scientific and engineering problems.
 These models often require a huge number of computing resources to perform large scale experiments or to cut down the computational complexity into a reasonable time frame.
 These needs have been initially addressed with dedicated high-performance computing (HPC) infrastructures such as clusters or with a pool of networked machines in the same department, managed by some "CPU cycle scavenger" software such as Condor.
-With the advent of Grid computing new opportunities became available to scientists: in a complete analogy with the power Grid, the computing Grid could offer on demand the horse power required to perform large experiments, by relying on a network of machines, potentially extended all over the world.
+Cloud computing, the current emerging trend in delivering With the advent of Grid computing new opportunities the power Grid, the computing Grid could offer on demand the horse power required to perform large experiments, by relying on a network of machines, potentially extended all over the world.
 Computing Grids introduced new capabilities such as dynamic discovery of services, the ability of relying on a larger number of resources belonging to different administrative domains and of finding the best set of machines meeting the requirements of applications.
-The use of Grids for scientific computing has become so successful that many international projects led to the establishment of world-wide infrastructures available for computational science.

-The Open Science Grid originally conceived for facilitating data analysis for the Large Hadron Collider, actually hosts 25000 machines and provides support for data intensive research for different disciplines such as biology, chemistry, particle physics, and geographic information systems.
+The use of Grids for scientific computing has become so successful that many international projects led to the establishment of worldwide infrastructures available for computational science.
+The Open Science Grid, originally conceived for facilitating data analysis for the Large Hadron Collider, actually hosts 25000 machines and provides support for data intensive research for different disciplines such as biology, chemistry, particle physics, and geographic information systems.
 Enabling Grid for E-SciencE (EGEE) is an initiative funded by the European Commission that connects more than 91 institutions in Europe, Asia, and United States of America, to construct the largest multi-science computing Grid infrastructure of the world.
 TeraGRID is an NSF funded project that provides scientists with a large computing infrastructure built on top of resources at nine resource provider partner sites.
 It is used by 4000 users at over 200 universities that advance research in molecular bioscience, ocean science, earth science, mathematics, neuroscience, design and manufacturing, and other disciplines.
-These are only the most representative examples of scientific computing.
+These are only the most representative examples of scientific Grid computing.